Agency of Record.

 ”Display ads!
 Display ads” Special price, only for you my friend!”

 Even if what the client actually needs isn’t display ads.

 To quote Maslow: “To the man who only has a hammer, everything he encounters begins to look like a nail.”

-So, how do agencies dig themselves out of this siloed, homogenized, mass-marketing-slash-carpet-bombing paradigm, where clients are quantified and not qualified, adapted to existing solutions instead of the opposite?
-And where consumers are treated as faceless masses of undifferentiated people, with the same generic needs?
+So, how do agencies dig themselves out of this siloed, homogenized, mass-marketing-slash-carpet-bombing paradigm, where clients are quantified and not qualified, and adapted to existing solutions instead of the reverse?
+Where consumers are treated as faceless masses of undifferentiated people, with the same generic needs?

 I sadly think we (as marketing practitioners, whose SME is often not respected) can only hope to achieve fractions of that goal – by focusing on things that are within our control.

 And then we can maybe find approaches that could be SEEDS of broader solutions, but which we don’t fully control, and we therefore have to settle for simply spreading in the wind, like dandelions.